How To Avoid Common Music Festival Injuries This Summer

 Stay Away From Crushing Crowds

 While it can be difficult to predict which crowds may turn into churning masses of crushing bodies, there are some warning signs.
-In response to the 2021 Astroworld tragedy, in which a crushing crowd left ten dead, experts put out guidance to avoid a potentially fatal crowd crush.
+In response to the 2021 Astroworld tragedy, in which a crushing crowd left ten dead, professionals put out guidance to avoid a potentially fatal crowd crush.

 Most importantly, it is important to avoid extreme density; if there is someone touching each of your shoulders, the crowd is too dense.
 Additionally, NPR recommends keeping space around your chest, as most crowd crush deaths are caused by the lungs being unable to expand.
 It’s also recommended to keep backpacks away from your feet to avoid tripping and avoid standing near solid objects like barricades and walls.
 It is always better to be safe than sorry, so stay near the back of the crowd, you will have a good view regardless.

 Many festivals do their best to provide adequate water, but it is best not to rely on them in case the festival runs out.
 Treat a festival like a long day of exercise, as you will be walking, dancing, and moving for the majority of the day in the heat.
 Professionals recommend rehydrating with 34 ounces of water per hour of exercise.
 While this may seem extreme it is better to avoid this common festival injury and pack sufficient water as the load will lighten the more you drink.

 Many people use festivals as their first time, or one of the few times a year, to do festival drugs like molly.
 This is incredibly dangerous when combined with the heat, and the recent rise in drugs being cut with fentanyl.
 Even though you may trust the person it is coming from, avoid taking drugs at festivals as a bad trip could put you in the hospital or worse.